 Photo by Olga Danylenko / Shutterstock

 Hiking nurtures the mind, body and soul.
 Tantalizing your senses with the sights and sounds of nature, breathing fresh air, getting your heart rate up and getting away from your electronics for a while can refresh and revitalize.
-Whether you are a solo hiker, like to hike with friends or join in with a group, to celebrate this amazing activity, we’ve rounded up the best hikes with a view.
+Whether you are a solo hiker or like to hike with friends, to celebrate this amazing activity, we’ve rounded up the best hiking spots with a view to inspire your local hikes until you can book at trip for stunning scenery.

 Photo by Patrick Jennings / Shutterstock